 Canon 5DS R Batteries

-I personally have all Canon batteries for my Canon, but I never really have needed more than two, so the price was never a big deal.
-If you want to have a few backups, then third party batteries work great.
+I have all Canon batteries for my Canon, but I never really have needed more than two, so the price was never a big deal.
+If you want to have a few backups, then third-party batteries work great.
+The latest batteries are the LP-E6NH.
+The older E6 batteries still work but grab the latest if you’re ordering extras.

 Canon 5DS R Memory Cards